EZecarias/ansipull/README.md

 # Ansipull

-The config doc for my Homelab's Anisible-pull implementation; a personalized automation of home-server installation and maintenance.
+The config doc for my homelab's Anisible-pull implementation; a personalized automation of home-server installation and maintenance.